adonespitogo/angular-base64-upload/README.md

 Events
 ---------

+<b>FileReader Events</b>

-Based from the [FileReader Event Handlers](https://developer.mozilla.org/en-US/docs/Web/API/FileReader#Event_handlers).
-You can pass file reader event handlers by adding attributes to the input element using the format `event_name="handler"`.
+You can listen to all [FileReader events](https://developer.mozilla.org/en-US/docs/Web/API/FileReader#Event_handlers) by adding attributes to the input element using the format `event_name="handler"`.
 Ex: `onerror="errorHandlerFunc"`.
- - List of available event names:
+ - List of file reader event names:
    - `onabort`
    - `onerror`
    - `onload`